Case Keenum: Washington Redskins

-On March 7, 2019, the Broncos agreed to trade Keenum along with a seventh round draft pick to the Washington Redskins in exchange for a sixth round draft pick.
-The deal became official on March 13, 2019.
-Keenum made his debut with the Redskins in Week 1 against the Philadelphia Eagles.
-He threw for a career-high 380 yards and three touchdowns as the Redskins lost 32–27.
-In the next game against the Dallas Cowboys, Keenum threw for 221 yards and two touchdowns as the Redskins lost 31–21.
-In the next game against the Chicago Bears, Keenum threw for 332 yards, two touchdowns, and three interceptions, one of which was returned for a touchdown, in the 31–15 loss.
-During Week 4 against the New York Giants, Keenum threw for 37 yards and an interception before being benched for rookie quarterback Dwayne Haskins in the second quarter.
-Two weeks later against the Miami Dolphins, Keenum threw for 166 yards and two touchdowns as the Redskins narrowly won their first game of the season by a score of 17–16.
+On March 7, 2019, the Broncos agreed to trade Keenum and a seventh-round draft pick to the Redskins in exchange for a sixth-round draft pick.
+The deal became official six days later.

+Keenum made his Redskins debut in the season-opening 32–27 road loss to the Eagles and threw for a career-high 380 yards and three touchdowns.
+In the next game against the Cowboys, Keenum had 221 passing yards and two touchdowns during the 31–21 loss.
+The following week against the Chicago Bears, he threw for 332 yards, two touchdowns, and three interceptions, one of which was returned for a touchdown, in the 31–15 loss.

+During a Week 4 24–3 road loss to the Giants, Keenum threw for 37 yards and an interception before being benched for rookie quarterback Dwayne Haskins in the second quarter.
+Two weeks later against the Miami Dolphins, Keenum threw for 166 yards and two touchdowns as the Redskins narrowly won their first game of the season on the road by a score of 17–16.

-During Week 8 against the Minnesota Vikings, Keenum threw for 130 yards before being knocked out with a concussion.
-In Week 16 against the Giants, Keenum entered the game in the third quarter after Haskins injured his ankle.
-During the game, Keenum threw for 158 yards and a touchdown and rushed for another touchdown during the 41–35 overtime loss.
-Keenum remained the starter for Week 17 and finished with 206 yards, a touchdown, and an interception in a 47–16 loss to the Cowboys.
-In ten games in the 2019 season, Keenum finished with 1,707 yards, 11 touchdowns, and five interceptions.
+During a Week 8 19–9 road loss to his former team, the Minnesota Vikings, Keenum threw for 130 yards before being knocked out with a concussion.
+During a Week 16 41–35 overtime loss to the Giants, he entered the game in the third quarter after Haskins suffered an ankle injury.
+Keenum finished the game with 158 passing yards and a touchdown to go along with a rushing touchdown.
+He remained the starter for the regular-season finale against the Cowboys and threw for 206 yards, a touchdown, and an interception during the 47–16 road loss.

+Keenum finished the 2019 season with 1,707 passing yards, 11 touchdowns, and five interceptions to go along with nine carries for 12 yards and a touchdown in 10 games and eight starts.

 Cleveland Browns

+2020 season

 On March 24, 2020, Keenum signed a three-year, $18 million contract with the Cleveland Browns.
-He served as the backup quarterback to Baker Mayfield.
-He made his season debut in Week 6 after Mayfield was pulled in the third quarter due to an aggravated rib injury.
-He completed 5 of 10 passes and threw for 46 yards in a 38–7 loss to the Pittsburgh Steelers over the course of three offensive drives.
+He served as the backup quarterback to Baker Mayfield and made his Browns debut in Week 6 against the Steelers after Mayfield was pulled in the third quarter due to an aggravated rib injury.
+Keenum completed five of 10 passes for 46 yards over the course of three offensive drives during the 38–7 road loss.

+2021 season

-Keenum was named the starter for the Browns Week 7 matchup against the Denver Broncos on October 20, 2021, due to a shoulder injury from Mayfield.
+On October 20, 2021, Keenum was named the starter for the Browns' Week 7 matchup against his former team, the Denver Broncos, due to a shoulder injury from Mayfield.
 It was his first start since Week 17 of the 2019 season.
-Keenum went 21-of-33 for 199 yards and a touchdown in the 17–14 win.
-Keenum also started the season finale against the Cincinnati Bengals, throwing for 176 yards, two touchdowns, an interception, and losing a fumble during the 21–16 win.
+Keenum finished the 17–14 victory completing 21 of 33 passes for 199 yards and a touchdown.
+He also started in the season finale against the Bengals, throwing for 176 yards, two touchdowns, and an interception while also losing a fumble during the 21–16 victory.